vladutbutnaru/java-phonecom-sdk/docs/SubaccountsApi.md

 <a name="listAccountSubaccounts"></a>
 # **listAccountSubaccounts**
-> ListAccountsFull listAccountSubaccounts(accountId, filtersId, sortId, limit, offset, fields)
+> ListAccounts listAccountSubaccounts(accountId, filtersId, sortId, limit, offset, fields)

 Get a list of subaccounts for the authenticated user or client